 Structure of studies

-90 ECTS credits, 3 semesters
+90 ECTS credits, 3 semesters (option «Teaching»)

-Master's degree programmes are built on the knowledge and abilities that were acquired when obtaining a Bachelor's degree.
+Master's degree programmes are built on the knowledge and abilities that were acquired when obtaining a bachelor's degree.

-Holders of a Bachelor's degree awarded from a Swiss university can be admitted to a Master's degree programme within the corresponding discipline (requires the acquisition of minimum 60 ECTS credits at Bachelor level in the corresponding discipline) without any additional requirements.
-The same applies to holders of a Bachelor's degree awarded by a foreign university, provided that the Bachelor's degree is recognised and considered equivalent by the University of Fribourg.
+Holders of a bachelor's degree awarded by a Swiss university are admitted to a master's degree programme without any preconditions if they have earned 60 or 90 ECTS credits depending on the chosen master's degree programme within the corresponding discipline.
+However, additional requirements can be required.
+The same applies to holders of a bachelor's degree awarded by a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg.

-Holders of a Bachelor's degree awarded from a Swiss university or holders of a Bachelor's degree awarded by a foreign university, provided that the Bachelor's degree is recognised and considered equivalent by the University of Fribourg, can be admitted to a Master's degree programme within another discipline with prerequisites (must be successfully completed before starting the Master's degree programme) or additional requirements (can be completed during the Master's degree programme).
-According to existing agreements, holders of a Bachelor's degree awarded from a Swiss university of applied sciences can also be admitted with prerequisites or additional requirements.
+Holders of a bachelor's degree awarded by a Swiss or a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg, who do not fulfil this condition can be admitted to a master's degree programme with preconditions (which must be successfully completed before starting the master's degree programme) and/or additional requirements (which can be completed during the master's degree programme).
+The preconditions and/or additional requirements may not exceed 60 ECTS credits in total.
+The same applies to holders of a bachelor's degree awarded by a Swiss university of applied sciences, according to existing agreements.

-The respective conditions of admission for each Master's degree programme are reserved.
+The respective conditions of admission for each master's degree programme are reserved.